CompTIA Security+ Exam Notes

 Quality of Service (QoS) in networking refers to a set of technologies and techniques used to manage and prioritize network traffic to ensure the performance of critical applications.
 Here are the key aspects of QoS:

 Traffic Prioritization: QoS allows network administrators to prioritize certain types of traffic over others.
-For example, real-time applications like VoIP (Voice over IP) and video conferencing can be given higher priority over less time-sensitive traffic like email or file downloads.
+For example, real-time applications like VoIP (Voice over IP) and video conferencing can be prioritized over less time-sensitive traffic like email or file downloads.

 Bandwidth Management: QoS can allocate specific amounts of bandwidth to different types of traffic.
-This ensures that high-priority applications receive the necessary bandwidth to function properly, even during times of network congestion.
+This ensures that high-priority applications receive the necessary bandwidth to function correctly, even during network congestion.

-Latency and Jitter Control: QoS helps manage latency (the time it takes for data to travel from source to destination) and jitter (variations in packet arrival times).
-This is crucial for applications that require real-time data transmission, such as video calls.
+Latency and Jitter Control: QoS helps manage latency (the time data travels from source to destination) and jitter (variations in packet arrival times).
+This is crucial for real-time data transmission applications, such as video calls.

-Packet Loss Reduction: By prioritizing critical traffic, QoS can reduce packet loss, which is important for maintaining the quality of real-time communications.
+Packet Loss Reduction: QoS can reduce packet loss by prioritizing critical traffic, which is important for maintaining the quality of real-time communications.

 Traffic Shaping and Policing: QoS can shape traffic by delaying packets to ensure smooth data flow and can police traffic by dropping packets that exceed predefined limits.